 Prong or Choke Collars

-Prong and Choke Collars are similar products.
+Prong and Choke Collars are similar dog training equipment.
 Both are usually heavy chain collars that work by tightening around the neck whenever a dog pulls, jerks or lunges.
 A prong collar doesn’t always tighten to the same degree as a choke collar but it has prongs that dig into the dog’s neck as the pressure increases.